nodemcu/nodemcu-firmware/README.md

 ## Programming Model

 The NodeMCU programming model is similar to that of [Node.js](https://en.wikipedia.org/wiki/Node.js), only in Lua.
 It is asynchronous and event-driven.
 Many functions, therefore, have parameters for callback functions.
 To give you an idea what a NodeMCU program looks like study the short snippets below.
-For more extensive examples have a look at the [lua_examples](/lua_examples/) directory.
+For more extensive examples have a look at the [`/lua_examples`](/lua_examples/) folder in the repository on GitHub.

 ```lua
 -- a simple HTTP server